knpuniversity/symfony/knpu/extra-form-theming/rendering-fields-manually.md

 # Rendering Fields Manually

-Finally, let me show you the Swiss Army knife of form rendering.
-That is to take 100 percent complete control over how you render your forms.
-For example, let's not render the year drop-down via any of the form functions in more.
-Let's just render this entirely by hand.
-We'll still render the label and we'll still render the errors, for the widget, let's just do that ourselves.
-What I literally mean is, let's make a select tag.
-Let's give it an ID.

-This is where we're going to leverage our form variables.
-If you click down in the profilor again and you look at year, we have a lot of variables that we can use to render that field.
-In fact there's one called ID and there's another one called full_name, which would be the name attribute.
-We can literally say, select ID="{{ genusform.FirstDiscoveredAt.years.vars.ID "}} We'll do the same thing for name.
-Name="{{ genusform.FirstDiscoveredAt.years.vars.Full_Name "}}>

-Now, what about the options that should be inside of there?
-These year drop downs are pretty silly but let's assume we want to actually print out the year drop downs that we pre-configured.
-Inside the profilor under year, those are also view variables.
-You can see that there is a view variable called choices, and that each choice is actually a choice view object.
-Which if you open inside of your editor, that's deep inside of symfony.
-You can see that choice view's just a very simple object that has a public label property, a public value property that we can use to print those out.

-Let's say {\ for choice ingenusform.FirstDiscoveredAt.years.vars.choices \} In here we'll have an option whose value equals "{{choice which is that choice view. <option Value= "{{Choice.value}}" We also need to have a selected attribute, but only if this is the option that's currently selected.
-The way that we can figure that out is by comparing choice.value to the data key on the genusform year type.
-In other words we can do an inline If statement that says "{{ Choice.value == genusform.FirstDiscoveredAt.years.vars.data ? ' selected ' : }}" If that's true we will add a selected property, other wise we won't.
-Finally in the option we can use {{Choice.label}}

-That is it.
-It's kind of crazy, and you shouldn't do it very often but if you get into a weird spot, leverage those form variables.
-This is probably one of the hardest examples.
-If you merge now you'll get an error because I wasn't being very careful.
-Not years but year.
-You can see down here it's not styled as well because we've taken control of it, but you can see the error and our drop down with the correct options.
-Cool?

-Perfect, except for this random property down here.
-That field is suddenly rendered after the button.
-What the heck is going on there?
-The last thing we call in our form is Form_End in Genusform and it renders the form closing tag.
-First it renders any field that we have not rendered.
-The main purpose of this is to render any hidden field we haven't rendered, because we don't really care about taking the time to render hidden fields.
-The problem is that since we went around the form framework, it looks like the widget for Genusform.FirstDiscoveredAt.year was never rendered.
-How do we tell it that it was rendered?
-By doing a very weird thing using a Twig tag called Do.
-Which simply calls a function and then say Genusforn.FirstDiscoveredAt.year.SetRendered and that's it.

-Remember every form object on here is an instance of form view.
-If you look at that class, in addition to having a public Vars property which we're using, it also has a method called {{Set Rendered}} by calling it.
-We can basically say "Hey, we rendered this already."
-If we refresh now, it explodes, but that is because I am doing something.
-It's only because of my bad variable there.
-Now it works perfectly, no extra field down there.
-That's a lot of craziness, which since we didn't need it for this project.
-I'm going to delete and ultimately go back to just rendering the Genusfor.FirstDiscoveredAt field.
-Inside my Genusform type I'm going to make that a single text widget once again.

-Make sure you remove all of the extra stuff.
-Just because we have all the power to make things look crazy, doesn't mean we need to.
-This was the most beautiful way to render this field.
-If there is something that you can think of that you still don't know how to do, let me know.
-I hope you guys are feeling really, really powerful with form theming.
-There is nothing that can stop you.
-If you have any questions, let me know in the comments.
+Finally, let's look at the Swiss Army knife of form rendering: instead of using the form-rendering functions, we'll build the field entirely by hand.

+For example, suppose we need to do something *crazy* with the "year" drop-down field.
+That's fine!
+We'll still render the label and errors normally, but let's handle the widget ourselves.
+Yep, I literally mean: create a `select` tag and start filling in the details.

+The first detail is the `id` attribute.
+Every field has a unique id, which ties that field to its label.
+And this is where form variables help us out *big*.

+## Referencing Field Variables Directly

+Go back into the Form tab of the web profiler and click the `year` field.
+There are a lot of variables, but there are a few that are *especially* important, like `id` and `full_name`, which normally becomes the `name` attribute.

+In your template, reference the `id` variable with:
+`genusForm.firstDiscoveredAt.year.vars.id`.
+Repeat that for the `name` attribute set to `genusForm.firstDiscoveredAt.year.vars.full_name`.

+Now that we understand the `FormView` tree and how variables are stored, this actually makes sense.

+## Printing the Options

+Next, what about the options that should go inside the `select` tag?
+Head back to the web profiler to see which variable might help us.
+Ah, here's one called `choices`, and each item is a `ChoiceView` object.
+Use the Shift+Shift shortcut to open *that* file from Symfony.

+Cool!
+Each `ChoiceView` is a simple object, with a public `label` property and a public `value` property.
+That's exactly what we need.

+Add a loop: `for choice in genusForm.firstDiscoveredAt.year.vars.choices`.
+Inside, add `<option value="">` then print `choice.value`.

+We also need to know if this option should be currently selected.
+We can do that by comparing the value to the `data` variable that's attached to the `year` field.
+Why not do this in one big giant line: `choice.value == genusForm.firstDiscoveredAt.year.vars.data`.
+Wow.
+Then, `? ' selected'` or empty quotes.

+Finally, for the option text, use `choice.label`.

+That's it!
+Go back to your browser, then refresh.
+Ah, error!

+That's me being careless: the sub-field is called `year`, not `years`.
+Refresh again.

+It works!
+It's not styled because we've taken complete control or rendering it.
+But you *can* see the errors, and the options look correct.
+Cool!

+## Marking Fields as Rendered

+So, we're done!
+Wait... except for this random field at the bottom of my form.
+What the heck!?
+That's my year field!
+What's going on?

+See that `form_end()` at the bottom of our form?
+Remember how it renders *any* field that we forgot to render?
+Well, now it thinks that *we* forgot to render the `year` field.
+The nerve!

+So, could we just *tell* it that the field *was* actually rendered?
+Yep, and the code is both simple and strange.
+Use a rare *do* tag from Twig and say `genusForm.firstDiscoveredAt.year.setRendered()`.

+Whaaaat?
+Well, every field is a `FormView` object.
+And if you option that class, it has a `setRendered()` method!
+And by calling it, we're saying:

+> Yo, we rendered this already.
+So, you know, don't try to render it again.

+Refresh now!
+Whoops!
+Another Ryan mistake - make sure your variable is `genusForm`, not `genus`. *Now* that extra field is gone.

+## Wrap it Up!

+Congrats team: you have the power to render your forms in whatever crazy, insane, creative way you want!
+But with power, comes great responsibility.
+I'll delete all the code we just added and go back to simply rendering `genusForm.firstDiscoveredAt`.
+Don't use your new skills unless you actually need to.

+Ok guys, that's it!
+If you still have some questions, or want to tell me about something really cool you did, or share vacation photos, whatever, you can do it in the comments - it's always great to hear from you.

 All right guys, see you next time.